Matthewcs142/freeCodeCamp-web-design-projects/README.txt

     custom.css
     upstate_highway.jpg
   Description:
     This is my solution for FreeCodeCamp's survey form project which is part of their responsive web design course.
 A version of this project can be viewed on my codepen at: https://codepen.io/matthewcs142/pen/ExypXaJ.
 The main difference between the version uploaded here and the version that is on my codepen is the backgound image.
 The image stored here is an image that I took personally and it has been included with the rest of the documents that make up this small project.
+This project implements Bootstrap 4 via the Bootstrap 4 CDN and it makes liberal use of Bootstrap classes.